prodis/miss-elixir/CONTRIBUTING.md

 Describe the new feature, add scenarios and use cases for the new function/module, and provide some usage examples.

-Do not open a pull request with the proposed new feature.
-If you are proposing a new feature and you want to implement it, you can open a pull request after the new feature is approved. :smile:
+Do not open a pull request with the proposed new feature yet.
+If you are proposing a new feature and you want to implement it, you can open a pull request after the new feature is approved. :slightly_smiling_face:

 ## Bug fixes, documentation and code refactoring